166inter/raspberryPorsche/build_doc.md

+# Build Update April 15, 2018

+I only had a few hours today to work on this project out of the whole weekend.
+There are several options when deciding on a camera streaming/capture setup.
+'Motion' is one of them; RPi-Cam-Web is another.
+PiCamera also has some built-in tools for capturing a sequence of images, allowing the user to set the frame rate, start and end time, and more.
+The resources/ code found on the raspberry pi stack exchange looks like a good start.
+In order to get the camerea stream working at the lowest possible latency, there is some useful information to follow in the picamera docs in section 5 (advanced recipes).
+Also it is important to note that if motion is installed, it needs to be manually deactivated before using raspistill, and other built-in camera modules.

 # Build Update Apil 13, 2018

 The power arrangement is not perfect, but working well enough to start to develop other parts of the car.